 Researchers at the Pharmacogenomics Clinic work to analyze and predict how patients react to different medications based on pre-existing genetic variations.
 Data from these studies can then be used to further customize patient medical treatments, ensuring that patients receive the correct drug and dose to minimize side effects and adverse reactions.

 NorthShore’s Orthopaedic Regenerative Medicine research initiative explores the possibilities of stem cells, growth factors, and innovative scaffolds to treat cartilage, bone, and soft tissue injuries.
 The goal is to help the body harness its own healing capabilities to restore pain-free activity and an active lifestyle.

 The ACE committee is thrilled by the opportunity to continue to support research at NorthShore, and this enthusiasm was infectious at the kick-off event.
-Stay tuned for ACE news and updates as the Co-Chairs and Show Directors continue to prepare for this amazing event!
+Stay tuned for ACE news and updates as the Co-Chairs and Show Directors continue to prepare for another great show!